-The public comment period for the Part 150 Study recommendations and SEPA review ran from April 15 through May 30 and approximately 70 comments were received on the study.
+The public comment period for the Part 150 Study recommendations and SEPA review ran from April 15 through May 30, 2013, and approximately 70 comments were received on the study.
 Responses to the comments received have been completed and will be included in Part 150 documents.
-The next step in the process will be for Commission to adopt a resolution to approve the study and authorize staff to submit to the FAA for final review and approval.
+The next step in the process will be for the Commission to adopt a resolution to approve the study and authorize staff to submit to the FAA for final review and approval.

 On April 12, 2013, the Port issued the SEPA Threshold Determination of Non-Significance (DNS) of Proposed Action.
 The Port determined that the proposal would not have a probable significant adverse impact on the environment.
-The SEPA public comment period ran from April 15 through May 30.
-The SEPA Final Determination was issued on August 30 and should be final after the 21-day appeal period is complete on September 20.
+The SEPA Final Determination became final after the 21-day appeal period that ended September 20.

-BACKGROUND AND OUTREACH
+BACKGROUND

 The Part 150 Study Update process began in 2009.
-The Commission has been briefed seven times on the study in public session.
+The Commission has been briefed eight times on the study in public session.
 To date, the Port has sponsored five Part 150 Study public events:

-- February 24, 2010 in Des Moines.
+- February 24, 2010, in Des Moines.

-- June 9, 2010 in Burien.
+- June 9, 2010, in Burien.

-- October 27, 2010 in Des Moines.
+- October 27, 2010, in Des Moines.

-- April 9, 2011 at Sea-Tac Airport.
+- April 9, 2011, at Sea-Tac Airport.

-- May 15, 2013 in Burien.
+- May 15, 2013, in Burien.